abdelq/biosensum/content/team.en.md

 *Supervisor*

-Pr.
-Masson is a full professor in the Department of Chemistry at the Université de Montréal.
-He specializes in the development of analytical instruments, biosensing with plasmonic materials and direct detection using biofluids.
+Prof. Masson is a full professor in the Department of Chemistry at the University of Montreal.
+He specializes in the development of analytical instruments, biosensing with plasmonic materials and direct detection using biofluids, which helped us with the design of the bioassay and the technological aspects.

 [LinkedIn](//linkedin.com/in/jean-francois-masson-5071181a)
 [Twitter](//twitter.com/Masson_chem)